Published 15 Aug 2023

-Download and customize these free templates based on your inventory needs with iAuditor!
+Download and customize these free templates based on your inventory needs with SafetyCulture!

-This checklist can be used to record raw stocks or items that have not yet been used.
+This inventory template can be used to record raw stocks or items that have not yet been used.
 List the items and determine whether these are directly or indirectly incorporated into the final product.
 Record the total number of items and check if there are degraded or broken items.
 Get the total number of acceptable items for use in production.
-You can take advantage of iAuditor’s API Integration and incorporate iAuditor with your other systems when you subscribe to Premium.
+You can take advantage of SafetyCulture (iAuditor)’s API Integration and incorporate SafetyCulture (iAuditor) with your other systems when you subscribe to Premium.

 This Food Inventory Checklist can be used to record food stocks in your pantry.
 It contains preset responses which you can customize based on your usual food stock list.
-Use iAuditor’s scheduled audits feature to assign templates to inventory clerks when conducting daily, weekly or monthly food inventory checks.
-This hassle-free scheduling of audits with iAuditor will save admins the effort of constantly remembering which inspections to do and which checklists to use.
+Use SafetyCulture (iAuditor)’s scheduled audits feature to assign templates to inventory clerks when conducting daily, weekly or monthly food inventory checks.
+This hassle-free scheduling of audits with SafetyCulture (iAuditor) will save admins the effort of constantly remembering which inspections to do and which checklists to use.

 You can use this Property Inventory Template when creating a list of real property items.
 Indicate item costs, date of purchase, and the current market value for each item from all areas of the property.
 Evaluate the quality of each item and take a photo using a mobile device, iPad, or tablet.
 Share your audits to your managers or supervisors and generate real time reports while on-site.